A Sharp Li-Yau gradient bound on Compact Manifolds: Introduction

 The idea of the proof is the following.
 First we prove the sharp bound for heat kernels $G$ instead of general positive solutions.
 This involves an iterated integral estimate on $-\Delta \ln G$ which satisfies a nonlinear heat type equation and Hamilton's estimate of $|\nb \ln G|$ by $t \ln A/G$, taking advantage of the finiteness of the diameter of $\M$ and lower bound of $G$.
 Here $A$ is a constant which dominates the heat kernel in a suitable time interval.
 Next we use crucially the result in \cite{YZ} which states that a Li-Yau type bound on the heat kernel implies the same bound on all positive solutions.

-For those who is curious about the noncompact case, we give a negative answer on the existence of a sharp function of time only in the Li-Yau bound.
+For those who is curious about the noncompact case, we give a negative answer on the existence of a sharp function which depends on time $t$ and Ricci lower bound only and for which the Li-Yau bound holds.
 First, in the noncompact case one can not prove a bound like \eqref{sly} with a finite right hand side for a fixed $t$ even for the hyperbolic space.
-For example in the 3 dimensional hyperbolic space, the heat kernel (c.f. \cite{Dav} e.g.) is: It is easy to check, for $r=d(x, y)$, is of the order $d(x, y)$ when $d(x, y) \to \infty$.
+For example in the 3 dimensional hyperbolic space with the standard metric, the heat kernel (c.f. \cite{Dav} e.g.) is: It is easy to check, for $r=d(x, y)$, is of the order $d(x, y)$ when $d(x, y) \to \infty$.
 See also \cite{YZ2}.
 Therefore one can not take $\alpha=1$ for all noncompact manifolds with Ricci bounded from below.
 Second, let $\M_0$ be any compact manifold of dimension $n$ and $\M=\M_0 \times \R^1$ be the product manifold of $\M_0$ with $\R^1$.
 Then the heat kernel on $\M$ is given by $G=G_0(x, t, y) G_1(z, t, w)$ where $G_0$ and $G_1$ are the heat kernel on $\M_0$ and $\R^1$ respectively with $x, y \in \M_0$ and $z, w \in \R^1$ and $t>0$.
 Fixing $y$ and $w$, we compute Here we just used Theorem \ref{main thm} on $\M_0$ with $-K$ being the Ricci lower bound and $\Delta_0$ being the Laplace-Beltrami operator on $\M_0$.
-So for the product manifold $\M$, we can take $\alpha=1$ which is optimal.
-These two examples show that there does not exist a single optimal function of time only, which works for all noncompact manifolds with Ricci curvature bounded from below by a negative constant.
+So, according to \cite{YZ}, for the product manifold $\M$, the above Li-Yau bound with $\alpha=1$ actually holds for all positive solutions of the heat equation, which is optimal.
+These two examples show that there does not exist a single optimal function of time $t$ and $K$ only, which works for all noncompact manifolds with Ricci curvature bounded from below by a negative constant $-K$.
+The reason is that for each negative constant $-K$, the optimal function for the above manifold $\M_0 \times \R^1$ is $\alpha=1$.
+But for the hyperbolic space with $Ricci = - K g$, the optimal function is worse than $\alpha=1$.

 We will see at the end of the paper that a relatively sharp Li-Yau type bound involving $d(x, y)$ is possible for the heat kernels in the noncompact case.